Frequently Asked Questions

-Applicants wishing to apply for scholarships should be accepted onto the programme prior to 1 April 2013 for first round considerations.
+Applicants wishing to apply for scholarships should be accepted onto the programme prior to 1 April 2014 for first round consideration.

 A. Tuition covers the full academic year and grants access to all College facilities, including the library, internet access, sports and general student services.